Home Insurance During the Sale of a House In Texas

 Transferring and Cancelling Your Insurance Policy

-Managing your insurance policy when selling is important:
+Managing your insurance policy when selling is essential:

-- Cancelling the Policy: If you need to, cancel your home insurance policy once the sale is complete.
+• Cancelling the Policy: Once the sale is complete, you can cancel your home insurance if necessary.
 Be aware of possible cancellation fees.

-- Ownership Change: Make sure to update all necessary details to reflect the change of ownership, protecting both parties involved.
+• Ownership Change: Update all necessary details to reflect the change of ownership, protecting both parties involved.

 Escrow and Insurance Implications